 - SAT or ACT scores (for high school seniors who are taking the SAT or ACT in the fall, please make note of your test date in your application).

 - Names and ages of all family dependents and proof of gross annual household income.
 Please provide one of the following documents to prove that you meet the financial requirements of the program:

 - Either a copy of your most current Federal Application for Financial Student Aid Form (FAFSA),

 - Or a copy of the most recent W2(s) stating gross annual household income

 - Unofficial transcripts for all degrees.

 - Two letters of recommendation

-All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
+All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview, and an extensive background investigation.
+US citizenship is required.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.